adafruit/Adafruit_CircuitPython_PCF8563/README.rst

 This is a great battery-backed real time clock (RTC) that allows your microcontroller project to keep track of time even if it is reprogrammed, or if the power is lost.
-Perfect for datalogging, clock-building, time stamping, timers and alarms, etc. Equipped with PCF8563 RTC - it can run from 3.3V or 5V power & logic!
+Perfect for datalogging, clock-building, time stamping, timers and alarms, etc.

 The PCF8563 is simple and inexpensive but not a high precision device.
 It may lose or gain multiple seconds a day.
 For a high-precision,